Hammerspoon/hammerspoon/README.md

 ### Lightweight

 I'm just so tired of certain programs making my laptop sound like it's gonna take off in flight.
-So I made a point of it to make Hydra use as little system resources as possible.
+So I made a point of it to make Mjolnir use as little system resources as possible.
 And I'm actually even kinda surprised at how small it is!
 It sure does help that Lua has the same idea in mind.
 There are some principles about this in the readme on the github page, you should totally check it out.